What is a Battery C Rating

 You can see the 30C rate example on the datasheet for Power Sonic 26650 LiFePO4 power cell

-You can use the formula below to calculate output current, power and energy of a battery based on its C rating.
+You can use the formula below to calculate a battery’s output current, power, and energy based on its C rating.

 Er = Rated energy (Ah) Cr = C Rate I = Current of charge or discharge (Amps) I = Cr * Er Cr = I / Er